 Then Microsoft contacted me..
 I gotta admit this now – I thought it was a wind-up.
 Microsoft wanted me to become an MVP (Most Valuable Professional) for the Microsoft SmartPhone, which has now become Windows Phone.
 This was amazing, and it gave me the opportunity to pass on all the concerns and comments that I’d received from SmartPhone users to the people concerned.
 I met Paul (www.modaco.com) and other great peopole the way.

 Our initial site had a rather strange name so, soon enough, Coolsmartphone.com was born.
 More and more people emailed daily.
 Now, if you’ve bothered to read down this far, and quite frankly – I’m amazed, ‘cus I’ve had a bit to drink and this is rambling on a bit now – but I want to thank you.
 This site isn’t all our work – it’s your news tips, advice and emails that keep everything fresh and interesting.
 I love checking the email every day because new stuff always appears.
-Also though, I enjoy answering questions about Windows Mobile..
+Also though, I enjoy answering questions ..
 I learn, and it gets posted on the site so that everyone else knows about it too.

 As coolsmartphone.com grew we had to start moving servers.
 To begin with we were on a shared server in the UK, then we moved to a VPS (Virtual Private Server) in the USA, then – after a few more changes – to our own servers inside a state-of-the-art hosting facility.
+The site is powered by three currently – one being a backup server and one providing the database, whilst the third has the main web front-end.